by Howard Fosdick ©

 Song flutes are the perfect introduction to musical instruments.
 It's easy to see why.

 If you already play a woodwind, you'll be able to play this archetypal flute as soon as you pick it up.
-You'll have found a fun new voice for your repertoire... no learning curve required.
+No training needed.
+You'll have found a fun new voice for your repertoire without investing any time.

 Free sheet music included, it's all available for the cost of a meal.
 This article tells you everything you need to know about the versatile little song flute.